dartist/jaded/README.md

 Although this works, it forces us to have an async API to convert jade to html at runtime.
 When Dart offers a sync API for evaluating Dart code we'll convert it back to a sync API.

-## Future
+## Roadmap

 A pre-processor option to pre-generate all the html views at build time which will lets us provide a synchronous API and preload views in a cache avoiding compilation of jade at runtime.

-Integrate jaded into the [Express](https://github.com/dartist/express) web framework as its primary HTML View Engine.
+Integrate jaded into the [Dart Express](https://github.com/dartist/express) web framework as its de-facto HTML View Engine.

 -------